LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency

 \subsection{Stochastic Framework}

 In \cref{sec:model-foundation}, we introduced a model for system latency using several variables.
-However, some of these variables are non-deterministic and fluctuate over time.
+However, some of these variables are nondeterministic and fluctuate over time.
 For example, the values of the \textit{UE Processing Time} (denoted by $l_1$) and the \textit{gNB Processing Time} (denoted by $p_4$) can substantially affect overall latency.
-To appreciate the need to model the stochastic nature of these variables, consider a 5G system where the scheduling request (SR) period is set to 20ms.
+To appreciate the need to model the stochastic nature of these variables, consider a 5G system where the scheduling request (SR) period is set to \SI{20}{\milli\s}.
 If a UE is idle and suddenly has a new packet to send, it must wait for the next SR opportunity before transmission.
-Suppose the next SR window is 1ms away, and the UE’s processing time averages 1ms but has some variability.
-In this case, the UE may miss the imminent SR window due to longer-than-average processing, incurring an extra 20ms delay until the following SR opportunity.
-Similarly, the gNB processing time varies depending on the system load, contributing to non-deterministic latency.
+Suppose the next SR window is \SI{1}{\milli\s} away, and the UE's processing time averages \SI{1}{\milli\s} but has some variability.
+In this case, the UE may miss the imminent SR window due to longer-than-average processing, incurring an extra \SI{20}{\milli\s} delay until the following SR opportunity.
+Similarly, the gNB processing time varies depending on the system load, contributing to nondeterministic latency.

 Because of these uncertainties, latency must be examined from a probabilistic perspective.
 In particular, there are two types of variables defined in \cref{sec:model-foundation}: (1) Constants dictated by the chosen system configuration, such as $S$, the time slot duration, and $T$, the number of time slots in a TDD pattern.
 (2) Random variables like $o_1$ (the data packet arrival time), $l_1$ and $p_4$ mentioned above.
 To generate the output distribution for the latency, we sample these variables from their input distribution.
 For each sampling instance of the random variables, we calculate the latency.
 We then aggregate the latency measurements across samples to generate the latency distribution.
 The input distribution of these random variables can be either: